Training for new Planning Board members July 29 has been cancelled. We will try to reschedule it.

 Nominations for the Kusik Award that recognizes projects, groups, or individuals who have made outstanding contributions to planning in Berkshire County are being sought.

-The Berkshire MPO is seeking public comment on the FFY 2021-2025 Transportation Improvement Program (TIP) Amendment- An amendment (3rd amendment) has been proposed to reduce the cost of the following project: 608642, New Marlborough superstructure replacement, from $7,631,387 to $4,446,672.
+The Berkshire MPO is seeking public comment on the FFY 2021-2025 Transportation Improvement Program (TIP) Amendment- An amendment (4th amendment) has been proposed for the following projects related to cost increases:

 On December 31, Governor Baker signed into law Chapter 257 of the Acts of 2020, which makes important changes to summary process rules and procedures that will be in effect until the end of the COVID-19 state of emergency.

 Good news!
 If you are a homeowner, landlord of, or renter in a 1 – 4 unit building you are entitled to money and energy savings benefits through the Mass Save program.

 BRPC has developed this list of recent amendments to M.G.L. ch.
 40A regarding zoning for your reference.